teddy-photesri/Capstone/README.md

 impact of physical stressors on your health.
 Also, a journal helps to clarify our goals and helps to solve the problems of the past.

-- **i-Tone** is a visual mood tracking journal and diary application, which helps you understand your emotions and trigger.
+- **itone** is a visual mood tracking journal and diary application, which helps you understand your emotions and trigger.

-- **i-Tone** provides several options to help the user understand the influence of people, surroundings, environment, time and other factors that impact mood which are called triggers.
+- **iTone** provides several options to help the user understand the influence of people, surroundings, environment, time and other factors that impact mood which are called triggers.